Magnetic and electric Purcell factor control through geometry optimization of high index dielectric nanostructures: Geometrical optimizations

-For comparison purpose, we present in Fig.~\ref{fig:OptElecX} the optimization of the in plane electric Purcell factor (for an electric dipolar emission of Eu$^{3+}$ at $\lambda_e = 610$ nm and oriented along the $x$-axis), considering $ N = 300 $ Si blocks.
+For comparison, we present in Fig.~\ref{fig:OptElecX} the optimization of the in-plane electric Purcell factor at $\lambda_e = 610$ nm, considering $ N = 300 $ Si blocks.

-The optimized structure leads to an in-plane electric Purcell factor $\Gepar \simeq 125$.\\ Regularity is emerging one more time.
-A bowtie antenna perpendicular to the ED oscillation is formed and circular rings also appear (see Fig.~\ref{fig:OptElecX}).
-Additionnal simulations with different numbers of Si blocks lead to similar results.
-Figure~\ref{fig:OptElecXSup} present the superposition of the structures obtained optimizing with $N=$300, 400, 500 and 600 Si nanopillars and clearly reveals that all optimized structures present similar features, namely a bowtie antenna and circular rings.
+The optimized structure leads to an in-plane electric Purcell factor $\Gepar \simeq 227$.\\ Regularity is emerging one more time.
+A bowtie aperture antenna is formed and circular rings also appear.
+A qualitative scheme extrapolated from the optimized structure is represented on the right part of Fig.~\ref{fig:OptElecX} (see also in section Discussions).
+Additional simulations with different numbers of Si blocks lead to similar results.
+Figure~\ref{fig:OptElecXSup} presents the superposition of the structures obtained optimizing with $N=$ 300, 400, 500 and 600 Si nanopillars.
+This figure does not result from an optimization but emphasizes that all optimized structures present similar features, namely a bowtie aperture antenna and circular rings.

-\subsection{Discussion}
+\section{Discussion}